PyTAPAS/TAPAS/README.rst

 Bundled App (GitHub Release)
 ----------------------------

-This is the recommended way for most users.
+This is the recommended way for non python users.

 #.
 Visit the `Releases page on GitHub <https://github.com/PyTAPAS/TAPAS/releases>`_
 #.
 Download the ZIP for your platform (e.g. ``TAPAS_vX.Y.Z.zip``).
 #.
 Extract the ZIP to a folder of your choice.
 #.
-Run the executable:
+Your OS might flag the app since we don't purchase a commercial code-signing certificate.
+You can safetly ignore these warnings
+#.
+Run the executable.
+The first cold start might take several seconds.

 No Python installation or environment setup is required.
+Because this application is built and distributed directly from source and isn’t signed by a commercial certificate authority, you may see warnings from your OS when you first download or launch it.
+This is expected and does **not** indicate any malware.

 The source code can be found under::